 The visits to Bangkok will be made easy with the public transport system, possibly occasionally after shopping or night time, the taxi will be the alternative.
 Everything from road panels, street, are in the alphabet, Thai, and English.
 BTS, Bangkok mass transit system also called Skytrain, and underground MRT, Mass rapid transit, are very clean and air conditioning.
 Two lines of the system are connected at two major stations, Silom (BTS Sala Daeng station) and Asok Sukhumvit, as well as Chatuchak (BTS Mo Chit station), both are not compatible but planned.
 It is of course forbidden to smoke but also to drink and eat.

 It’s better to have 20 baht notes, and coins for both system in order to avoid joining the long queue at the counter, or machines.

 BTS a Sky View

 A nice and pleasant move in the city with a view from above.
-Buy magnetic card from machines, fares depend on the distance.
+Buy magnetic card from vending machines ( return change), fares depend on the distance.
 Check the information board next to the machine, find your destination station, the number in the circle next to the name is the amount, select, and insert coins/note.